-&lt;sup>23 Official Document N° 000035-1019-VMPCIC/MC enclosing Report N° D000178-2019-DDC-CUS/MC
+22 Official Document N° 000035-1019-VMPCIC/MC enclosing Report N° D000178-2019-DDC-CUS/MC

-&lt;sup>24 Ministry of Culture.
+23 Ministry of Culture.
 2013.
 Notebooks of the Qhapac Ñan.
 Year 1 Number 1.
 P.14.

-&lt;sup>25 Inca Garcilaso de la Vega.
+24 Inca Garcilaso de la Vega.
 Comentarios Reales de los Incas.
 1609.
 P. 236.

-&lt;sup>26 Regarding human rights, this matter will be discussed in item 94.
+25 Regarding human rights, this matter will be discussed in item 94.

-&lt;sup>27 See item 35 of this report.
+26 See item 35 of this report.

-The claimants stated in their document dated December 18, 2018, that at first the MULTINATIONAL ENTERPRISE entered into a commercial agreement with the Peruvian hotel company and subsequently expanded said commercial relationship with the Peruvian hotel company, the Peruvian real estate company and the Peruvian construction company.
-However, from the review of the contracts signed with the INITIAL MULTINATIONAL ENTERPRISE, it is noted that the Peruvian construction company did not participate in those agreements.
-Similarly, it is established that, according to the Usufruct Contract between the Peruvian hotel company and the real estate company (owner of the premises where the hotel would be located), the latter will grant the Peruvian hotel company, the hotel with all the thick work and fine work finishes completed, conditioned and furnished and that the Peruvian hotel company as its counterpart will be responsible for the development and construction of the project.
+27 This agreement was mentioned within the framework of the contracts signed by the INITIAL MULTINATIONAL ENTERPRISE.

+hotel company, the hotel with all the thick work and fine work finishes completed, conditioned and furnished and that the Peruvian hotel company as its counterpart will be responsible for the development and construction of the project.
 That is, in said contractual relationship, the one responsible for the construction is the Peruvian real estate company.